4yushP4tel/recipe-app/README.md

 the vite.config.js file.
 You can find YouTube videos directly from the app now.

 Added Oauth to allow users to sign in with their Google account.

+Hosted the frontend using Vercel.

+Hosted the backend and database using Render.

+## Issues during deployment and how they were fixed:
+- Was not able to properly build and run the backend: Had to us gunicorn instead of flask run.
+- Spoonacular API ran into some CORS issues: Had to move requests to the backend,
+- Google Oauth was not working once deployed: Had to allow the deployed URL to work with my clientID.